-- a) Adoption and aggressive enforcement of the most recent Uniform Fire Code; - b) Development of a comprehensive master plan to ensure that staffing and facilities keep pace with growth; - c) Plan check and inspection of new construction to ensure that all construction features meet code requirements; and - d) Active participation in Subdivision Committee and other planning activities.
+- a) Adoption and aggressive enforcement of the most recent California Uniform Fire Code. - b) Development of a comprehensive master plan to ensure that staffing and facilities keep pace with growth. - c) Plan check and inspection of new construction to ensure that all construction features meet code requirements. - d) Active participation in County of Orange Subdivision Committee and other planning activities.